joelparkerhenderson/code-of-conduct-guidelines/README.md

 I think many of the people who write CoCs are oblivious to the fact that people lie, or may just be unreliable witnesses.

 If you punish anyone who has a report filed against them without evaluating those reports or requesting any proof, then you will quickly be left with a small pool of very manipulative people looking to game the system.

-### Enforcement and adjudication

-The big themes in all the most exasperating cases to do with CoC enforcement: 1.
-Wide difference between rules as written and agreed to versus how they are applied.
-2. Unchecked power for enforcers, who can flout punishment/scrutiny.
-3. Insufficient interest from parties not directly impacted.

-CoC enforcement is not without its flaws, and policing interpersonal interaction is never going to be a hard and fast thing.
-But CoCs give everyone tools to nudge behavior away from what is objectively causing (subjective) distress.

-Rarely are creators of a CoC trained or able to run an adjucation process.

 ## Codes of Conduct from tech organizations